openturns/openturns/python/doc/theory/reliability_sensitivity/subset_sampling.rst

 (and thus, to decrease the computational cost in context of very low failure probability), one should be able to sample sequentially from a quasi-optimal auxiliary PDF.

-Such a problem can be adressed by using dedicated algorithms based on the *Markov Chain Monte Carlo* (MCMC) sampling technique (see, e.g., Robert and Casella, 2004; Asmussen and Glynn, 2007).
+Such a problem can be addressed by using dedicated algorithms based on the *Markov Chain Monte Carlo* (MCMC) sampling technique (see, e.g., Robert and Casella, 2004; Asmussen and Glynn, 2007).